Top 10 Biggest Railway Station in India

 • Sees around 3 lakh passengers daily.

-• Offers a modern terminal with facilities similar to an airport.
+• It offers a modern terminal with facilities similar to those of an airport.

 • Connects to important cities like Delhi, Mumbai, and Kolkata.